vuillaut/techradar/about.md

-# How to use the AOE Technology Radar
+# How to use the EVERSE Technology Radar

 ### Introduction